SLP Works Maintenance Grease 300

 • Application area in the reel

-Soft greases provide an especially smooth operation and are often used in light baitcasting reels or BFS setups.
+Soft greases ensure an especially smooth operation and are often used in light baitcasting reels or BFS setups.

 Medium greases are the all-round option and are suitable for most reels.

-Heavy greases are particularly durable and ideal for heavily loaded reels or larger gear systems.
+Heavy greases are particularly stable and ideal for heavily loaded reels or larger gearboxes.

 • Main gear